TYsewyn/www-timysewyn-be/src/posts/2018-04-28-Spring-Cloud-Contract-meet-Pact.md

 ## Useful links

-The <OutboundLink href="https://cloud.spring.io/spring-cloud-contract/reference/html/getting-started.html#getting-started-three-second-tour" rel="noreferrer" target="_blank">three-second</OutboundLink> tour gives you a nice very brief walkthrough of Spring Cloud Contract.
+The <a href="https://cloud.spring.io/spring-cloud-contract/reference/html/getting-started.html#getting-started-three-second-tour" target="_blank">three-second</a> tour gives you a nice very brief walkthrough of Spring Cloud Contract.

-This session about <OutboundLink href="https://www.youtube.com/watch?v=JEmpIDiX7LU" rel="noreferrer" target="_blank">Consumer Driven Contracts and Your Microservice Architecture</OutboundLink> by Marcin Grzejszczak (<OutboundLink href="https://twitter.com/mgrzejszczak" rel="noreferrer" target="_blank">@mgrzejszczak</OutboundLink>) and Adib Saikali (<OutboundLink href="https://twitter.com/asaikali" rel="noreferrer" target="_blank">@asaikali</OutboundLink>).
+This session about <a href="https://www.youtube.com/watch?v=JEmpIDiX7LU" target="_blank">Consumer Driven Contracts and Your Microservice Architecture</a> by Marcin Grzejszczak (<a href="https://twitter.com/mgrzejszczak" target="_blank">@mgrzejszczak</a>) and Adib Saikali (<a href="https://twitter.com/asaikali" target="_blank">@asaikali</a>).

-A <OutboundLink href="https://cloud.spring.io/spring-cloud-contract/single/spring-cloud-contract.html#_step_by_step_guide_to_consumer_driven_contracts_cdc" rel="noreferrer" target="_blank">step-by-step guide</OutboundLink> to Consumer Driven Contracts with Spring Cloud Contract.
+A <a href="https://cloud.spring.io/spring-cloud-contract/single/spring-cloud-contract.html#_step_by_step_guide_to_consumer_driven_contracts_cdc" target="_blank">step-by-step guide</a> to Consumer Driven Contracts with Spring Cloud Contract.

-<OutboundLink href="https://github.com/pact-foundation/pact-js" rel="noreferrer" target="_blank">Implementation of the consumer driven contract library Pact for Javascript</OutboundLink>, from creating a test to generating the contract and uploading it to the Pact broker.
+<a href="https://github.com/pact-foundation/pact-js" target="_blank">Implementation of the consumer driven contract library Pact for Javascript</a>, from creating a test to generating the contract and uploading it to the Pact broker.